 Cannulation catheter with guide wire (instrument to open the block) is passed from the uterine cavity towards the tubal opening, just a centimeter forward.

-What is Laparoscopy ?
+What is Laparoscopy For Infertility?

-Laparoscopy is a procedure that involves insertion of a narrow telescope-like instrument through a small incision in or near the belly button.
+Laparoscopy for infertility is a procedure that involves insertion of a narrow telescope-like instrument through a small incision in or near the belly button.
 This allows visualization of the abdominal and pelvic organs including the uterus, fallopian tubes and ovaries.
 Laparoscopy is sometimes referred to as ‘band-aid’ surgery since the incisions are very small and usually covered with a band-aid (Steri-strip).
 Some people refer to it as a key- hole surgery or minimally invasive surgery.